Color

 violet 400-424 380-424 400-450 400-450

-But wait, it gets worse.
-How many of you reading this learned about "Roy G. Biv" (Americans, I presume) or that "Richard of York Gave Battle In Vain" (Britons, I presume)?
-Who among you leaned that between blue and violet there was this special color called indigo?
+Which brings us to indigo.
+How many of you reading this learned about "Roy G. Biv" (Americans, I presume) or that "Richard of York gave battle in vain" (Britons, I presume)?
+Who among you learned that between blue and violet there was this special color called indigo?

-Oooo, indigo.
-Yeah, there's a word I use a lot in everyday conversation.
-The only time I ever hear it is when students recite the visible spectrum.
-Let me state that anyone who says indigo is a color equal in importance to blue or green is a thoughtless idiot.
+Indigo.
+The only time I ever hear it is when my students recite the visible spectrum.
 Indigo is a color of relatively little importance.
-If indigo counts as a color then so should canary, and mauve, and puce, and brick, and teal, and … well, you get the idea.
+If indigo counts as a color then so should canary, and mauve, and puce, and brick, and teal, and so on.
+Where is their place in the spectrum?

 color 5 6 7 8